fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 ### Multi-Head Attention

-In the original paper, the authors found that optimizing Transformers across multiple smaller hidden spaces can lead to better generalization and efficiency compared to relying on a single large unified space.
+In the paper, the authors found that optimizing Transformers across multiple smaller hidden spaces can lead to better generalization and efficiency compared to relying on a single large unified space.
 Driven by this observation, the authors propose the Multi-Head Attention, expressed as below:

 $$